koldinger/Tardis/README.md

 * TardisFS: A FUSE based file system which provides views of the various backup sets.
 * regenerate (Regenerate): A program to retrieve an individual verson of the file without using the TardisFS

-Tardis is currently under development, but appears to be sufficiently bug free to start some use.
+Tardis is currently under development, but is at beta level.
 Features currently planned to be implemented:

 1. ~~Handling multiple filesystems~~ (mostly handled.
 Some potential issues)